 This highly effective, painless procedure involves the use of a nano-pulsed YAG laser to vaporize protein strands in the vitreous part of the eye.
 This procedure is commonly used after cataract surgery by our team to ensure the best vision possible for our patients.

 What Are Flashes?

-Flashes can occur for weeks at a time, or even months.
-It is common for older people to experience flashes occasionally.
-However, a sudden increase in flashes can be a sign of retinal detachment.
-If you experience a sudden increase in the frequency of flashes, coupled with one or more of the following, you may be experiencing retinal detachment:
+If you experience flashing lights for the first time or a sudden increase in the frequency of flashes, coupled with one or more of the following, you may be experiencing retinal detachment:

 - New floaters